DKilgore318/foundryvtt-whitehack-4e/README.md

 - Gear
 - Weapon

 Players and GMs can make attribute task checks, saves and attack rolls from actor sheets.
-Armour Class and Encumbrance are calculated based on Armour, Gear and Weapons (see below).
+Defense Value and Encumbrance are calculated based on Armour, Gear and Weapons (see below).
 Vocation and Species fields are populated from the Abilities tab and cannot be added directly.

 There are compendiums for: